malbernaz/tiny-history/README.md

 # tiny-history

 A simple wrapper around the browser history api.
 It was inspired by and to some extent it mimics the behaviour of [history](https://github.com/ReactTraining/history), a package created by the same folks that made [react-router](https://github.com/ReactTraining/react-router).
-The main difference from it is that tiny-history doesn't normalize paths and basename is currently not supported.
+The main differences from it is that tiny-history doesn't normalize paths and basename is currently not supported.

 ## How to use